bijink/bijink/README.md

 ## Hi there 👋 I'm Bijin

-I'm a Backend Developer specializing in building scalable APIs and backend systems using Node.js and TypeScript.
-I work on clean architecture, authentication and authorization, and database-driven applications, with a strong focus on performance, reliability, and maintainable code.
-Alongside that, I work on frontend development using React.js for freelance projects, building responsive and user-friendly interfaces.
+I'm a Web Developer with a strong focus on backend development using Node.js and TypeScript.
+I build scalable APIs, backend services, and database-driven applications while developing modern, responsive frontend interfaces with React.js and Next.js.
+I enjoy building reliable, production-ready web applications with clean architecture, maintainable code, and a great user experience.

-- ⚙️ Backend-first approach with a focus on production-ready systems
+- 🌐 Building full-stack applications with Node.js, TypeScript, React.js, and Next.js
+- ⚙️ Designing secure APIs, business logic, and data models
+- 🎨 Building responsive, accessible, and intuitive user interfaces
-- 🧠 Actively improving in system design and backend architecture
+- 🧠 Continuously improving in system design, software architecture, and cloud technologies
-- 🔐 Experience with authentication, authorization, and secure API design
-- 🎯 Strong focus on code clarity, structure, and maintainability
+- 🔐 Strong focus on security, performance, and code quality
-- 🚀 Emphasis on performance and reliability in real-world applications
+- 🚀 Passionate about building scalable, maintainable, and production-ready applications

 #### Have skills in :
 <p align="left">